scrapy/scrapy/docs/topics/downloader-middleware.rst

 * lacks support for wildcard matching.

-* doesn't use the length based rule,
+* doesn't use the length based rule

 It is faster than Protego and backward-compatible with versions of Scrapy before 1.8.0 .